metapensiero/metapensiero.pj/README.rst

 * Is it possible to think of a conversion that covers most of the use cases?

-* It's possible to find a convention widely used on the Python world to express this special case?
+* Is ts possible to find a convention widely used on the Python world to express this special case?

 .. list-table:: There are special cases